Skip to content

 docker build -f test/Dockerfile.smoke -t chant-smoke .

-docker build -f test/Dockerfile.smoke-node -t chant-smoke-node .
+docker build -f test/Dockerfile.smoke-npm -t chant-smoke-npm .

 All packages are published together via the publish workflow, triggered by pushing a v* tag: